 Here’s what each meal would have cost if we had paid out of pocket:

 In addition to that, we each received refillable mugs ($30.86 value) and we used 7 of our 8 snack credits ($30.24).
-We would have used all 8 credits, but the Disney’s Magical Express bus’ early arrival prevented us from using the last one!
-This amounts to a total value received of $692.09 for time we were on the trip, which far exceeded the amount we spent on the Deluxe Disney Dining Plan, and even exceeded Disney’s own advertised savings on the Disney Dining Plan since we saved over 50%!
+We would have used all 8 credits, but the Disney’s Magical Express bus’ early arrival prevented us from using the last one.
+This amounts to a total value received of $692.09 for time we were on the trip, which far exceeded the amount we spent on the Deluxe Disney Dining Plan, and even exceeded Disney’s own advertised savings on the Disney Dining Plan since we saved over 50%.

 I think the numbers pretty well speak for themselves.
-I was incredibly pleased with the Deluxe Dining Plan, and if you’ve read my review of the Disney Dining Plan, you know I’m not the biggest fan of the plan, in general.
+I was incredibly pleased with the Deluxe Dining Plan, and if you’ve read my review of the 2017 Disney Dining Plan, you know I’m not the biggest fan of the plan, in general.
 So this is high praise coming from me.

 Plus, as noted, we received more food than we would have if we paid out of pocket–while we wouldn’t have ordered it if paying out of pocket, I’m certainly not complaining about it and we definitely ate it all and enjoyed it, so it must be accounted-for in an accurate value calculation.
-In other words, no matter how you do the math, the Deluxe Disney Dining Plan was still a great deal for us!
+In other words, no matter how you do the math, the Deluxe Disney Dining Plan was still a great deal for us.

-If you’re contemplating doing the Deluxe Disney Dining Plan during a long trip, either mentally and physically prepare yourself for huge feasts, or mentally prepare yourself to waste some credits (if you do end up opting for some counter service meals, make sure to consult our list of the best-value counter service restaurants to get good bang for your buck!).
-Given the potential savings, you can use some credits “inefficiently” and still save a lot of money!
+If you’re contemplating doing the Deluxe Disney Dining Plan during a long trip, either mentally and physically prepare yourself for huge feasts, or mentally prepare yourself to waste some credits (if you do end up opting for some counter service meals, make sure to consult our list of the best-value counter service restaurants to get good bang for your buck).
+Given the potential savings, you can use some credits “inefficiently” and still save a lot of money.

-Overall, I highly recommend upgrading to the Deluxe Disney Dining Plan if you think you can eat two table service restaurant meals per day for most of your trip (if you can do three, hats off to you–I’d like to hear from you folks in the comments!) and use most of the snack credits.
-The absolute best time to use the Deluxe Disney Dining Plan is during Epcot’s International Food & Wine Festival, when you can get even more bang for your buck by using the snack credits on expensive food booth samples.
-However, any time of year is a good time to use the Deluxe Disney Dining Plan, just make sure you pack your appetite and make Advance Dining Reservations to some of Walt Disney World’s more expensive restaurants!
+Free Dining also coincides with the absolute best time to use the Deluxe Disney Dining Plan: during Epcot’s International Food & Wine Festival.
+Then, you can get even more bang for your buck by using the snack credits on expensive food booth samples.
+However, that will be a lot of food…and any time of year is a good time to use the Deluxe Disney Dining Plan.
+Just make sure you pack your appetite and make Advance Dining Reservations to some of Walt Disney World’s more expensive restaurants!